Johnny Depp, Amber Heard trial enters final week: What we’ve heard so far

 Heard said that after the couple arrived in Australia, where the actor was filming his fifth “Pirates of the Caribbean” film, Depp began accusing her of sleeping with male co-stars in her movies, saying that the fight escalated when Depp threw her into a ping pong table and ripped off her night grown, noting that she was naked and exposed during the assault.

-Heard also said that Depp used a liquor bottle to assault her, noting that she realized numerous liquor bottles have been broken during the altercation
+Heard also said that Depp used a liquor bottle to assault her, noting that she realized numerous liquor bottles had been broken during the altercation

 “I looked around and saw so much broken glass.
 I just remember thinking, ‘Please God, please don’t be broken,’” Heard said in her testimony.